Nevada Social Work Licensing Requirements

 Social Work Associations in Nevada

-- The National Association of Social Workers, Nevada Chapter – The Nevada chapter of the NASW offers members the chance to attend the annual conference, access to job postings, and education opportunities.
+- The National Association of Social Workers (NASW), Nevada Chapter: Offers members the chance to attend the annual conference and provides access to job postings and educational opportunities.

-Frequently Asked Questions about Becoming a Social Worker in California
+Frequently Asked Questions about Becoming a Social Worker in Nevada

 Question: What kind of degree do I need to become a licensed social worker in Nevada?

-Question: How much experience do I need to accumulate to become an advanced practice social worker in Nevada?
+Question: How much supervised experience do I need to accumulate to become a social worker in Nevada?

-1. Bureau of Labor Statistics, Occupational Employment Statistics, Nevada: https://www.bls.gov/oes/current/oes_nv.htm
+2. Bureau of Labor Statistics, May 2017 State Occupational Employment and Wage Estimates, Nevada: https://www.bls.gov/oes/current/oes_nv.htm